Get my favourite classic waffle recipe. Crispy on the outside, light and fluffy on the inside, along with a scrumptious

 Of course, the sleek stainless steel design looks fantastic in our kitchen.
-It’s a nice addition to our other Breville appliances, including a coffee maker, espresso machine, juicer and milk frother.
+It’s a nice addition to our other Breville appliances, including a coffee maker, espresso machine, milk frother, juicer, toaster and tea kettle.
 (Yes, I’m one lucky gal!)

 As far as the functionality goes, they seem to have thought of everything.

 To make it easy, this Breville waffle maker automatically calculates the correct cooking time for whatever style of waffle you select.
 Simply turn the dial and allow it to preheat.